 An automatic conversion cycle can be selected and enabled by writing a value to the cycle timer register.
-A conversion cycle interval can be set up on the AD7993/AD7994 by programming the relevant bits in the 8-bit cycle timer register, as decoded in Table 25.
-Only the 3 LSB are used; the 5 MSB should contain 0s.
-When the 3 LSB of the register are programmed with any configuration other than all 0s, a conversion takes place every X ms; the cycle interval, X, depends on the configuration of these three bits in the cycle timer register.
-There are seven different cycle time intervals to choose from, as shown in Table 25.
-Once the conversion takes place, the part powers down again until the next conversion.
-To exit this mode of operation, the user must program the 3 LSB of the cycle timer register to contain all 0s.
-To select a channel(s) for operation in the cycle mode, set the corresponding channel bit(s), D7 to D4, of the configuration register.
+A conversion cycle interval can be set up on the AD7997/AD7998 by programming the relevant bits in the 8-bit cycle timer register, as decoded in Table 24.
+Only the 3 LSBs are used to select the cycle interval; the 5 MSBs should contain 0s.
+When the 3 LSBs of the register are programmed with any configuration other than all 0s, a conversion takes place every X ms; the cycle interval, X, depends on the configuration of these three bits in the cycle timer register.
+There are seven different cycle time intervals to choose from, as shown in Table 24.
+Once the conversion has taken place, the part powers down again until the next conversion occurs.
+To exit this mode of operation, the user must program the 3 LSBs of the cycle timer register to contain all 0s.

+To select a channel(s) for operation in the cycle mode, set the corresponding channel bit(s), D11 to D4, of the configuration register.
 If more than one channel bit is set in the configuration register, the ADC automatically cycles through the channel sequence starting with the lowest channel and working its way up through the sequence.
-Once the sequence is complete, the ADC starts converting on the lowest channel again, continuing to loop through the sequence until the cycle timer register's contents are set to all 0s.
-This mode is useful for monitoring signals such as battery voltage, and temperature, alerting only when the limits are violated.
+Once the sequence is complete, the ADC starts converting on the lowest channel again, continuing to loop through the sequence until the cycle timer register contents are set to all 0s.
+This mode is useful for monitoring signals, such as battery voltage and temperature, alerting only when the limits are violated.